cobbzilla/hokeylization/README.md

 Pass the `-H` / `--handlebars` flag, and anything within `{{ ... }}` will not be translated

+### Markdown
+Markdown is neither text nor html, so Google Translate has some difficulties with it

+Hokeylizer handles things decently well, but with markdown files, you may oftentimes see, in the translation, a space character in between a markdown link description and its target link, thereby causing the markdown, when rendered, to not properly display the link (it may show a broken link, or otherwise broken markdown)

+Set the `-M` / `--markdown` flag and the pattern `] (` will be condensed to `](` thus fixing the links

 ### Process-as
 Normally everything is processed as plain text

 If your content is HTML, it will get mangled unless you pass the `-p html` / `--process-as html` option

+### Filter
+For the adventurous: when processing files in a directory, you can pass the `-F` / `--filter` option to filter the output before it is written to the filesystem

+The value of this option must be a JS file that exports a function named `filter`

+The `filter` function must be `async`, as `await` will be called upon it

+Before files are written to disk, the entire file contents will be passed to the `filter` function as a string

+The return value from the `filter` function is what will actually be written to storage

+Thus, you have total control over what will finally be written

 ### Help
 Use `-h` / `--help` to show help